-All nine officers and crew of the NS11 were killed on 15th July 1919 when the airship was “struck by lightning” and burst into flames over the North Sea near Blakeney, Norfolk.
+All nine officers and crew of the NS11 were killed on 15th July 1919 when the airship was “struck by lightning” and burst into flames over the North Sea, five miles north of Cromer, Norfolk.
 Despite an extensive search only two bodies were washed ashore – that of coxswain Sgt.
-Charles Henry Lewry and the ships’s mascot, an Airedale terrier.
+Charles Henry Lewry and the ship’s mascot, an Airedale terrier.

 Captain Walter K. F. G. Warneford